kgroveshok/z80-homebrew/DEV-DIARY.md

 Hardware/PCB Design Enhancements:

+* TODO Test shift reg bank
+* TODO Test sound card support

+* TODO make three way header for esp to either power up and/or supply main board power so can hook up to usb and run from batteries
+* BUG The ROM Ziff socket lever is hitting the CF bottom two pins.
+Move it back a bit.
+* TODO If redoing PCB move the keyboard connectpor to the right side of the board as at the bottom it is long cable
+* BUG had to switch DI/DO on the ESP.
+Check all SI/DI and SO/DO lines are labelled and connected correctly.
+Ensure MISO and MOSI is the standard
+* BUG DI/DO on the array and ESP are not connected to SI/DO on the SPI bus.
+Solder a quick couple of wires across for now

 * TODO Can i add 32k ram bank switch to cover the rom?
 * TODO Look at using 64k Serial EEPROMs to double storage.
 128k page size so can keep the current page code, just change the PHY... var
 * TODO Move Tape support Forth code into firmware
 * TODO Code ESP32 device for networking etc
-* BUG The ROM Ziff socket lever is hitting the CF bottom two pins.
-Move it back a bit.

 ESP32 via SPI
 -------------

-* TODO Add low power mode with CE wake up
-* TODO Setup wifi profiles
+* TODO Continue writing remaining ESP functions
+* TODO Support EEPROM SPI protocol for onboard storage
 * TODO Internet service/socket access to make work.
 How to interface?
-* TODO Pool access to finish
 * TODO Internode comms